argoproj/argo-cd/docs/operator-manual/user-management/okta.md

 !!! warning "Do you want groups for RBAC later?"
     If you want `groups` scope returned from Okta you need to unfortunately contact support to enable [API Access Management with Okta](https://developer.okta.com/docs/concepts/api-access-management/) or [_just use SAML above!_](#saml-with-dex)

-    Next you may need the API Access Management feature, which the support team can enable for your OktaPreview domain for testing, to enable "custom scopes" and a separate endpoint to use instead of the "public" `/oauth2/v1/authorize` API Access Management endpoint.
+    You may also need the API Access Management feature, which the support team can enable for your OktaPreview domain for testing, to enable "custom scopes" and a separate endpoint to use instead of the "public" `/oauth2/v1/authorize` API Access Management endpoint.
 This might be a paid feature if you want OIDC unfortunately.
-The free alternative I found was SAML.
+A free alternative is SAML using DEX, see above.

 1. On the `Okta Admin` page, navigate to the Okta API Management at `Security > API`.
     ![Okta API Management](../../assets/api-management.png)